Jaccodouma/GD-A3/README.md

 ## **For developers**
 I use [HEMTT](https://github.com/BrettMayson/HEMTT) to build etc.

-`hemtt build` to build
+`hemtt.exe build` to build

-`hemtt build --release` to create a release
+`hemtt.exe build --release` to create a release

-`hemtt file-patching` to create link for file patching
+`hemtt.exe file-patching` to create link for file patching

 For file patching to work with CBA functions you need to add the following to your test mission's description.ext:
 ```ts